• About

 The Yellow Houseplant Mushroom Life Cycle

 The first thing you might notice is a bright yellow fuzzy patch on the top of your potting soil which in a few short hours starts to produce little knobby bumps that rise an inch or two off of the soil.
-A few hours later, these little bumps have turned in to full-fledge mushrooms the shape of a parasol.
+A few hours later, these little bumps have turned into full-fledge yellow mushrooms the shape of a parasol.

 The mushrooms may start out a bright yellow and slowly fade into a pale yellow or even white.
 At the end of the day, the mushrooms will have faded into a gooey mess back on top of the soil.
 The mushroom bloom is completed in about one to two days.
 You have to be fast to catch it all.